Clinic-Savers/clinic-savers/README.md

 # Clinic-savers #

 Clinic-savers is an enterprise solution that provides a multi-functional application for clinic staff as well as patients.
 Through our clinic management system and quick booking system, users will be able to access various microservices that can help streamline many of the user processes found in clinics.
+The microservices under our enterprise solution are Appointment, Clinic, Credential, Distance, Drug, Notification, Patient, Patient Record, Prescribe Drug, Set Appointment, Subsidy and View Clinics.

+This projects seeks to alleviate the concern of uncertain waiting times at clinics,  especially during the Covid-19 pandemic, which poses a risk to an unwell patient's exposure outdoors.
+By providing visibility of queue lengths and allowing prior booking of appointments, coupled with the clinic-side drug prescription and restock interfaces, a patient's journey from admission to drug prescription becomes much smoother and efficient.

 ## Prerequisites ##

+The team has built requirements.txt which stores the required Python libraries to be installed.
+In Command Prompt (Windows) / Terminal (Mac), navigate to clinic-savers directory and run the following command to install all dependencies in our enterprise solution.

+   1. For Windows users

+       ```
+       pip install -r requirements.txt
+       ```

+   2. For MacOS users

+       ```
+       python3 -m pip install requirements.txt
+       ```

 To ensure Mailjet API is functioning within Notification microservice, navigate to ```clinic-savers``` directory and enter the following command in command prompt/terminal.